humbug/php-scoper/docs/limitations.md

 The classes used there will not be scoped.
 It should not be impossible to add support for it, but it is currently not supported.
 See [#286](https://github.com/humbug/php-scoper/issues/286).

+To fix such cases, you will need to resort to [patchers].

 ### String values